dfranx/PluginGIFCapture/README.md

 # GIFCapture
-SHADERed plugin that adds the ability to capture GIFs:
+SHADERed plugin that adds the ability to capture GIF
 ![Screenshot](./screen.gif)

 You can change output path, width and height + hide the SHADERed logo in the properties/options.